Khald1998/Go_project/API/REST/README.md

 # How to install

 ## step one

-### Run the go mod init command, giving it the path of the module your code will be in.
+### Run the go mod init command, giving it the path of the module your code will be in, in ouer case it is REST.
 <code>go mod init REST</code>

-test
+## step two